MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-multi-circuit-composition.md

 - [AcxPinAddStreamBridges function](/windows-hardware/drivers/ddi/acxpin/nf-acxpin-acxpinaddstreambridges)
 - [AcxStreamBridgeAddStream function](/windows-hardware/drivers/ddi/acxstreams/nf-acxstreams-acxstreambridgeaddstream)

-## Multi-Circuit Automatic stream state propagation to downlevel streams
+## Multi circuit automatic stream state propagation to downlevel streams

 ACXSTREAMBRIDGE automatically propagates a stream-state request down-level to remote circuits.
 When the state of a stream changes, the ACXSTREAMBRIDGE computes the mixed state of the out-stream and sends that new ‘stream-state’ request to the remote stream using the ACXTARGETSTREAM.